 If you are looking for the best salt dough recipe, this salt dough calculator is for you.
-Whether you seek for the perfect proportion for air-dried models, DIY jewelry or salt dough ornaments for Christmas, you can take a deep breath and relax - you finally found it.
-Give the calculator a try or keep scrolling to find an explanation on how to make the salt dough.
+Whether you seek the perfect proportion for air-dried models, DIY jewelry, or salt dough ornaments for Christmas, you can take a deep breath and relax - you finally found it.
+Give the calculator a try, or keep scrolling to find an explanation about how to make the salt dough.

 Salt dough recipe